 - 1. Thread protectors should only be removed, and cleaning conducted, immediately prior to running the casing or tubing.
 This will limit the exposure of the connections to the environmental conditions on location that could have adverse effects on the connections (e.g., water, dust, mud, etc.). - 2.
-ULTRA[TM] connections shall be cleaned prior to make-up to remove the storage compound. - 3.
+IPSCO connections shall be cleaned prior to make-up to remove the storage compound. - 3.
 Compressed air shall be blasted from box end to pin end if available. - 4.
 A pressure washer, steam cleaning with water or solvent, cleaning solvent and rags, or non-metallic bristle brushes that do not leave residues, can be used.
 Any residues must be wiped or blown out from the thread roots and any other entrapped areas of the connection.
 The pressure washer must not remove the "dry moly". - 5.
 Pipe should be able to be rolled a minimum of one turn to ensure that all areas of boxes and pins are cleaned of storage compound and debris. - 6.
 Lubricating oil may be used as additional measurement to prevent surface corrosion in the connection. - 7.
 The connection shall not be exposed after cleaning and before running the connection for more than 3 hours without lubricating oil or a corrosion inhibitor. - 8.
-Spray the dried connection with an even coat of "dry moly" and allow it to dry on CRA grades. - 9.
+Spray the dried connection with an even coat of "dry moly" and allow it to dry on CRA grades.
+Do not apply "dry moly" to the copper plated end. - 9.
 Clean thread protectors with solvent and rags or non-metallic bristle brushes. - 10.
-Never use metal brushes, gasoline or diesel to clean ULTRA[TM] connections.
+Never use metal brushes, gasoline or diesel to clean ULTRA[TM] and TORQ[®] connections.